ecomarketapp/ecomarket/README.md

 EcoMarket is an open marketplace that directly connects buyers of used and recycled plastics with individuals and businesses who want to donate or sell them.

+For more details on the vision of EcoMarket, and how it works, refer to [its BUIDL page](https://dorahacks.io/buidl/4860) on DoraHacks.

 ## Prerequisites

 - TRONLink Wallet